Mimar Kemaleddin: Restorer with principles

 On 27 Rebi-ül ahir 1327/18 May 1909, he was appointed head of architecture at the Imperial Ministry of Foundations.

 The possibility of designing and bringing to fruition new building projects is an irresistible passion for an architect, but running maintenance and restoration works on historical buildings, the basic and traditional function of the Ministry, was also a very special learning opportunity.
-Kemalettin took the intelligent approach of evaluating the two fields together and allowing each to foster the other.
+Kemaleddin took the intelligent approach of evaluating the two fields together and allowing each to foster the other.
 Restoration was an opportunity for productivity in which he drew on and applied information that was the source for the experimentation that differentiates architectural language.

 Whilst perceiving restoration as a method of interpreting traditional architecture and making the linguistic infrastructure for its renewal, he attempted to manage and give direction to a field whose principles were as yet not clearly defined.

 He knew that restoration was not an ordinary repairs job.
 He taught it.

 He pioneered in the field by restoring a great number of Ottoman monumental structures employing for the first time a scientific approach.

 He restored the Yeni Cami Hunkar Gathering Place with passionate enthusiasm.
 But his principal performance was certainly the Mescid-i Aksa and Harem-i Serif project.
 The skill he demonstrated in the restoration of the Mescid-i Aksa won him international acclaim and an award from the Royal Institute of British Architects.

 Teaching and organizing

 On graduation from the Hendese-i Mülkiye he was appointed to the teaching staff of Technology and Architecture at the same school and as Prof. Jasmund's assistant.
 On his return from Germany where he went to gain knowledge and experience he took up his post at the Hendese-i Mulkiye again.
 And from that point on he continued to teach.
 He educated hundreds of students at Sanayi-i Nefise Mekteb-i Alisi (the Academy of Fine Arts), Konduktor Mekteb-i Alisi (the Conductor School) and Muhendis Mekteb-i Alis (the Academy of Engineering).

 They were the years when the school of civil engineering was founded and developed as part of the Muhendishane-i Berri-i Humayun (the Military School of Engineering).
-At the stage when the curriculum of the school was being developed Kemalettin Bey was running a large number of different courses.
+At the stage when the curriculum of the school was being developed Kemaleddin Bey was running a large number of different courses.
 It was an open field ranging from Technology and Architecture to Pen and Ink and Shadow Drawing and from Calligraphy to Iron Works.
 But what is certain is that he transmitted his enthusiasm to the students.

 When he was appointed to the Evkaf Nezareti, he took his students to the Building and Reparation Technological Assembly to meet the anticipated demand for intensive and fast production.
 This permanent staff composed of the talented architects and engineers he had chosen was to turn into a school and its office was to become a production centre, as it were, of the design concept given the name of national architecture.